airbnb/chronon/docs/source/authoring_features/DerivedFeatures.md

 While hydrating features for ML models, it is quite common to transform raw features further to make the model more effective at predicting.
 This is typically done to incorporate domain knowledge of a data scientist into the model.
 The ratio of a listing's current price and the user's historical booking price is a more helpful signal than the separate prices - while predicting relevant listings to recommend to a user.

 Chronon supports this use case by allowing users to define derived features.
-Derived features are defined as a Spark-SQL transformations of other features using a unified API in the same Chronon feature definition files that are used to define raw features.
-Chronon handles both offline computation in Spark/hive tables and online computation in the production service environment.
+Derived features are defined as a Spark-SQL transformations of other features.
+The choice of Spark SQL allows Chronon to run both online and offline compute from the same unified user API:
+- Chronon handles both offline computation in Spark/hive tables
+- Chronon handles online computation in the production service environment.

 ## API